JulietaStorino/Synthetic-Patient-Generation/README.md

 # Synthetic-Patient-Generation 🇪🇸
 This repository contains a Python script (`main.py`) that generates synthetic information for Spanish residents, including names, surnames, birthdates, addresses, emails, phone numbers, and more.
-The generated information is saved in text files, xml notation, and brat notation within the output directory.
+The generated information is saved in text files (.txt), i2b2 notation (.xml), and brat notation (.ann) within the output directory.

 ## Files
 - `classes`: A directory that contains classes used for generating synthetic information.
-- `constants`: A directory that contains the tags and labels used for xml notation.
+- `constants`: A directory that contains the tags and labels used for i2b2 and brat notation.
-- `converter`: A directory that contains the functions for converting the generated information to xml and brat notation.
+- `converter`: A directory that contains the functions for converting the generated information to i2b2 and brat notation.
 - `data`: A directory that contains data used for generating synthetic information.
 - `generator`: A directory that contains the functions for generating different parts of the synthetic information.
 - `output\txt`: A directory where the generated information is saved in text files.
-- `output\xml`: A directory where the generated information is saved in xml notation.
+- `output\xml`: A directory where the generated information is saved in i2b2 notation.
 - `output\brat`: A directory where the generated information is saved in brat notation.
 - `.gitignore`: The gitignore file.
 - `LICENSE`: The license file.